prestodb/presto/presto-docs/src/main/sphinx/functions/binary.rst

     Decodes ``bigint`` value from a 64-bit 2's complement big endian ``binary``.

+.. function:: crc32(binary) -> bigint

+    Computes the CRC-32 of ``binary``.
+For general purpose hashing, use :func:`xxhash64`, as it is much faster and produces a better quality hash.

 .. function:: md5(binary) -> varbinary

     Computes the md5 hash of ``binary``.